Skip to main content

 Do you provide additional support methods?

-Our team are leaders in the field of digital accessibility and are passionate about championing equal access for everyone in the digital sphere.
+Our team is a leader in digital accessibility and is passionate about championing equal access for everyone in the digital sphere.

-The first step that you can take is taking a free test to allow us to determine the inclusivity of your chatbot.
+The first step you can take is taking a free test to allow us to determine the inclusivity of your chatbot.
 We’ll then highlight areas where you are presenting barriers and demonstrate to you why this is the case.
-HeX experts can then talk your developers through the changes needed or step in to solve the problem for you, ensuring everyone can access the support that they require when they need it the most.
+HeX experts can then talk your developers through the needed changes or step in to solve the problem for you, ensuring everyone can access the support they require when they need it most.